Whitey & Brownie are two young brothers staying outside my house. Here's their story:

 A stray mommy cat had a litter of kitties in the row of houses where I'm currently staying.
 I started feeding the family of four (1 mom, 3 kittens) but the mom later disappeared and so did another kitten.
 All that was left were these two brothers, who started off being hissy at me but later became super manja.

 Brownie is the naughty one.
 He is very playful but quiet.
 For every 10 meows I've heard from his brother, I think I've only heard one from Brownie.
 He will nibble at you every now and then and will poke at your things because he's curious and has a very explorative nature.
 He likes to explore the room and sniff and kepohchi every corner.
-He loves and is obsessed with curtains so I hope you have cheap ones.
-He also loves windows so do ensure you keep them closed.
-He will help kill the insects in your home (and eat them hahaha).
-I've seen him do it in action! :)
+He loves and is obsessed with curtains and windows so do ensure you keep them closed.
+He will help kill the insects, cockroaches, lizards, baby snakes and rats in your home and garden.
+He's caught them all. ☺️

 Usually after feeding them, I tend to head further to feed other cats in the vicinity and the two brothers enjoy accompanying me on the short walk.
 They also like to greet me when I arrive home and as I park my car (so cute!).
 You can view them in these videos.